-Sales of Audi’s e-tron, its family of battery-electric and plug-in hybrids, dwarfed sales increases of its other cars by a wide margin last year, the company announced earlier this month.
+Sales of Audi’s e-tron, its family of battery-electric and plug-in hybrids, dwarfed sales increases of its other cars by a wide margin last year.
 While the German automaker saw sales of its SUVs including the Q2, Q5, and Q7 increase 17 percent, e-tron sales increased by 52 percent, making up 5.5 percent of all Audi sales in 2021.
 The company says it expects its EV sales to increase significantly in 2022, and over the next few years, its electric models will triple to more than 20.
 In Q4 alone, Audi reported an 86 percent increase in e-tron sales.

 “We don’t plan to launch any [internal combustion engine] vehicles after 2026 anymore.
 And that means by 2033, we will be fully electric,” Audi of America President Daniel Weissland, told Yahoo Finance Live earlier this year.

 Audi, a Volkswagen subsidiary, says it expects to have the largest “fully electric portfolio” of all U.S. carmakers.
 This includes the launch of the Q3 and the Q4 Sportback e-tron.
 It expects electric cars to surpass internal combustion engines after 2025.

 “So we really want to lead the way towards transformation, towards electric vehicles.
 And that’s what I’m looking forward to,” Weissland said.
 “Customers want it, we see the demand in the market, and that’s what Audi will stand for in the future.”

 Globally, the brand is working to increase its EV presence as well.
 In South Africa, it recently partnered with GridCars in a move to install 70 ultra-fast charging stations across 33 sites throughout the country.